joyZombie/Team1_iSysMon/README.md

 * ENTER THE UNIQUE CLIENT IDENTIFIER.
 * SELECT THE OPTION FROM DISPLAY, ACCORDING TO THE DATA YOU WANT TO SEE.

-Now, You are ready to sneak through some interesting system stats.
+Now, You are ready to look at some interesting system stats.

 #### PROJECT CONTRIBUTORS:-